JJ/hoborg/text/text.md

 *write and revise*

-After that day, Rufus was here and there, waiting at the clowns quarters for a good while before getting Manuel back, lost for hours when he was not in possession of the mech, and looking lost the rest of the time.
+After that day, Rufus was to and fro, sometimes waiting at the clown quarters for a good while before getting Manuel back, lost for hours when he was not in possession of the mech, and looking lost the rest of the time.
 I wasn't feeling very good either. since the clowns didn't